Melbourne Franchise Directory & Opportunities (2026)

 Prospective Melbourne franchise buyers should evaluate several market-specific factors:

-- Site Selection Criteria: Franchisor involvement in lease negotiations and site approval processes
+- Site Selection Criteria: Franchisor involvement in lease negotiations and site approval

 Investment Analysis and Fee Structures